Network 3000 Publishing

 What do you think of the Zoloft study where everyone improved and many had remission from just Zoloft?

 15 years ago I began to encourage people to look at Zoloft.
 In the medical community no one paid attention...not for a DECADE.
 THEN they started to figure it out...
 It's a logical choice because of it's anti-obsessional, anti depressive, and slight anti-anxiety effects.
 When the study showed everyone improved, I had no explanation, as that is very rare indeed.
-My personal experience with my clients with SSRI's in general and Effexor has been excellent.
+Frankly, I don't believe it is quite what happened.
+But, my personal experience with my clients and SSRI's in general and Effexor has been excellent.

 That said, perhaps in only 5% cases will an SSRI by itself outside of use with anti-anxiety medications will cause significant reduction.
 SSRI's are pieces of the puzzle.

 On a scientific note, anytime you see ALL people getting well...

 realize there might be a sponsor for the study with a vested interest.
 In this case, yes, Zoloft (and similar) is an excellent choice, but ALL...is not my experience and I've worked with more clients than perhaps anyone in the United States.

 What do you think of habituation for tinnitus and hyperacusis?